DevAudDom/Website-Traffic-Database/README.md

 ## 📌 Project Overview

-This project designs and implements relational databases to analyze and manage website traffic for four hotel websites: **Four Seasons, Hilton, Marriott, and Shangri-La**.
+This project was for our Intro to Data Engineering course in Spring 25'.
+This solution designs and implements relational databases to analyze and manage website traffic for four hotel websites: **Four Seasons, Hilton, Marriott, and Shangri-La**.
 The goal is to provide international partners with structured data for traffic analysis, enabling insights into visitor demographics, engagement trends, and traffic sources.

 ## 🎯 Objectives